 That said, you don’t want to put your effort (not to mention, money) to waste by serving it with some subpar side dish.

-Be sure to serve dishes that will complement the complex flavors and textures of your Beef Welly.
-You want to give it the spotlight it deserves, so it’s best to pair it with a simple side dish that won’t clash or overpower its exquisite goodness.
+You should give it the spotlight it deserves, so it’s best to pair it with a simple side dish that won’t clash or overpower its exquisite goodness.

 1. Roasted Brussels Sprouts

 You might be wary serving Brussels sprouts with your expensive entree because of their bad reputation, but hear me out.